 2.2.1.
 Status and performance of nuclear power plants

-Figure 2 shows a map of Russian nuclear power plants.
+Figure 2 shows a map of NPPs in the Russian Federation.
 Table 5 shows the current status of the Russian Federation’s NPPs.
 In total, 38 power units with an installed capacity of 30.3 GW are operated at 11 NPPs in the Russian Federation, consisting of the following:

 FIG. 2.
-Map of Russian nuclear power plants.
+Map of NPPs in the Russian Federation.

 TABLE 5.
 STATUS AND PERFORMANCE OF NUCLEAR POWER PLANTS